derzaarsad/advanced_lane_finding/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The ideal way to this is by basically combining the image color channels using an appropriate weight and activation function (much more like convolution neural network), but it is very time consuming to pick the weights by hand and so I did not do it for this project.
+The ideal way to do this is basically by combining the image color channels using an appropriate weight and activation function (much more like convolution neural network), but it is very time consuming to pick the weights by hand and so I did not do it for this project.
 Instead, I am using more than one thresholded binary images and try to use it in a if else fashion.
 So for example, if the right line is not found in the S channel, then I will look for it in the H channel.
-The idea is to use a strong filter first and then going to the other filter if the lines not found.
+The idea is to use the strongest filter first and then gradually reduce the tolerance (by using a softer filter) until the lines are found.
 In this project I use 3 types of channels: yellow channel, S from HLS channel and gradient magnitude.
 For the yellow channel I combine the L and b of Lab channel.
 It is in my opinion the most robust line finding channel in comparison to the other channel, with the weakness that it only detects yellow line.
-The S channel is also robust to segment the lines from the scene, but because it is a very hard filter, sometimes the lines are just disappeared from the scene.
-The gradient magnitude did a very good job in separating lines from the scene.
-But it also includes other lines in the scene.
+The S channel is also robust to segment the lines from the scene, however, under a weak contrast the lines can disappear from the scene.
+The gradient magnitude did a very good job in separating lines from the scene, however it also detects other irrelevant lines in the scene.

 ![alt text][image3]